 interpreted in the \emph{Itô sense}.
 Here, the first term is a classical (Riemann or Lebesgue) integral representing the accumulated deterministic drift, while the second term is an \emph{Itô stochastic integral}, which integrates with respect to the Wiener process $ \rvw(t) $.
 We do not provide a full rigorous construction of the Itô integral, but offer the following intuition.

 \paragraph{Intuition for It\^o Integration.} The It\^o integral can be understood as the limit of discrete sums of the form\footnote{For square-integrable integrands, this convergence holds in the $L^2$ sense (mean-square), which in turn implies convergence in probability.
 The $L^2$ viewpoint is natural because it connects directly to It\^o's isometry, the key identity underlying the standard and rigorous construction of the It\^o integral.
 This isometry links stochastic integrals to standard integrals in expectation ($\E\bigl[\bigl\|\int_0^T \bm{\psi}(t)\,\mathrm{d}\rvw_t \bigr\|^2\bigr] = \E\bigl[\int_0^T \|\bm{\psi}(t)\|_F^2\,\mathrm{d}t\bigr]$ with Frobenius norm $\|\bm{\psi}(t)\|_F^2$); we state and use it in \Cref{subsec:rigorous-proof-linear-sde}.}

-where the integrand $g(t)$ is evaluated at the \emph{left endpoint} $t_i$ of each subinterval.
+where the integrand $g(t)$ is evaluated at the \emph{left} endpoint $t_i$ of each subinterval.
 As the partition becomes finer, these sums converge to the It\^o integral.
-The left-point evaluation is crucial and distinguishes Itô integration from classical integrals, which often use midpoints or other evaluation rules.

-Because Brownian paths are continuous yet almost surely nowhere differentiable, classical integration fails to apply.
-The Itô integral handles this irregularity, capturing the cumulative effect of stochastic fluctuations over time.
+The left-point evaluation rule is what distinguishes It\^o integration from classical integrals, which may use midpoints or other evaluation rules.
+Because Brownian paths are continuous yet almost surely nowhere differentiable, classical integration does not directly apply.
+The It\^o integral handles this irregularity and captures the cumulative effect of stochastic fluctuations over time.

 \paragraph{Use of Differential Notation.} Expressions such as $ \diff \rvx(t) $, $ \diff t $, and $ \diff \rvw(t) $ are not classical differentials.
 Instead, they are formal notations representing infinitesimal increments of the respective processes.
 While heuristic, they are widely used for their convenience in expressing SDEs analogously to ODEs and facilitate formal manipulations within Itô calculus.